-A HotPort mesh node comes with an assembled two-piece mount bracket.
-The next picture shows a radio-side of a mesh node and the assembled bracket.
-Two captive screws are on each side of the device.
+A HotPort mesh node comes with a two-piece mounting bracket.
+The next picture shows the bracket backplate that is attached to the mesh node.
+Two captive screws are on each side of this device.

 The next picture shows the bracket pieces and orientation to the mesh node.
-The mount bracket has multiple holes and slots, so you can use bolts, straps, or other materials to attach the mesh node to a surface.
+The mounting bracket has multiple holes and slots, so you can use bolts, straps, or other materials to attach the mesh node to a surface.